J-1 Visa Data Analytics Intern Jobs

 Does the two-year home residency requirement apply to data analytics interns?

 It depends on your home country and funding source.
 If your country appears on the State Department's Exchange Visitor Skills List for data-related fields, or if your program received U.S. government or home-country government funding, the two-year rule may apply.
-This bars you from H-1B or green card applications until you return home or obtain a waiver.
+This bars you from H-1B visa or green card applications until you return home or obtain a waiver.
 Your designated sponsor will assess this before issuing the DS-2019.